camunda/camunda-docs-manual/content/user-guide/security.md

 Authentication is only needed in the following cases:

 * Camunda's REST API is used
-* Camunda's Web Applications are used
+* Camunda's web applications are used

 In these cases, direct access to Camunda's core APIs is provided over HTTP and authentication must be enabled.